MrPowers/mungingdata/docs/apache-spark/sparksession.md

   - "apache-spark"
 ---

+# Managing the SparkSession, The DataFrame Entry Point

 The SparkSession is used to create and read DataFrames.
 It's used whenever you create a DataFrame in your test suite or whenever you read a Parquet / CSV data lake into a DataFrame.

 This post explains how to create a SparkSession, share it throughout your program, and use it to create DataFrames.